-If your breasts burn and hurt, it can be due to various reasons and although you should always see your doctor first in order to rule out any serious problem, we will explain the possible causes of this discomfort in this article, which can be related to hormonal, growth, or allergy matters.
+If your breasts burn and hurt, it can be due to various reasons.
+Although you should always see your doctor first in order to rule out any serious problem, in this article we’ll explain the possible causes of this discomfort, which can be related to hormonal, growth, or allergy matters.

-We will also share some natural remedies by using medicinal plants to treat it simply and without risks of side effects.
+We’ll also share some natural remedies based on medicinal plants, which will help you treat the discomfort easily and without risking side effects.

-In some cases, mainly in young girls, although it can happen at any age, women can suffer from breast pain that in reality happens in the muscles.
-For example, due to muscle exercises in the chest area.
-In young girls, it can be because they are still in a development stage and as they grow, breasts can cause some discomfort.
+In some cases – mainly in young girls, although it can happen at any age – women can suffer from breast pain that in reality happens in the muscles.
+For example, exercises that impact the chest area can make breasts burn and hurt.

 A doctor should be the one who rules out any other health problem.
-If they confirm that it is due to muscle issues caused by exercise, you can take a natural magnesium-based supplement.
+If they confirm that it’s due to muscle issues caused by exercise, you can take a natural magnesium-based supplement.

-Your skin will be more vulnerable to problems like these if it is very dry.
-For that reason, we recommend that you hydrate it, especially in the nipple areas with some kind of vegetable oil, moisturizing cream, or shea butter.
-Try to make sure that it is a natural product that does not cause allergies.
+Your skin will be more vulnerable to problems like these if it’s very dry.
+For that reason, we recommend that you hydrate it – especially in the nipple area – with some kind of vegetable oil, moisturizing cream, or shea butter.
+Try to make sure that it’s a natural product that doesn’t cause allergies.

-One of the symptoms of pregnancy can be burning or pain in your breasts which is why you should also rule out this possibility since it is one of the first possible symptoms.
-This is due to the increase of blood flow to the area, especially in the nipples, and as your body gets used to this feeling, the discomfort tends to lessen.
-In any way, you can soothe it by making infusions with concentrations of marigold flowers to apply to your chest when they are warm with the help of a compress.
+One of the symptoms of pregnancy can be burning or pain in your breasts, which is why you should also rule out this possibility, since it’s one of the first possible symptoms.
+This is due to the increase of blood flow to the area, especially in the nipples.
+As your body gets used to this feeling, the discomfort tends to lessen.

-If you feel the burning and pain during lactation, it is very possible that you have Mastitis, an inflammation of the mammary tissue caused by an infection, that also tends to be accompanied with fever and fatigue.
-You can treat Mastitis by preparing an infusion with thyme concentrate to apply everyday nipple and around it with the help of a cotton ball.
+You can treat mastitis by preparing an infusion with thyme concentrate, which ought to be applied everyday to the nipple and around it with the help of a cotton ball.
 Let it dry.
-You can also take a vitamin C and propolis based supplement.
+You can also take a vitamin C and propolis-based supplement.